rjtownsend/drupal-composer/README.md

-# Composer template for Drupal + ddev
+# Composer template for Drupal + DDEV

 This project template provides a starter kit for managing your site dependencies with [Composer](https://getcomposer.org/).
 It is forked from the